 THE BEAVER … ENNEMY OR ALLY ?

-The Beaver – an Ally?
+The Beaver – a benefit for us?

 A growing number of scientists and environmentalists consider the beaver a valuable ally in the battle to improve our environment.
 A very interesting documentary aired on the CBC’s “The Nature of Things” clearly illustrates this point.
 To view it, click here.

-When the Beaver doesn’t Cooperate:
+When the beaver doesn’t cooperate…

 Some members have experienced problems with beavers’ taking down lakeside trees.
 In such instances, you might consider taking preventative action by protecting the trunks of your favourite trees with galvanized mesh fencing.
 Such fencing should be wide enough to allow for tree trunk growth, be secured to the ground to prevent the beaver from pushing it out of the way, and be high enough to deter the beaver from chewing above it (about a meter to prevent winter snacking).